-The domestic market for LPG cylinders is mostly through bidding.
-The LPG cylinders used in Thailand, are the size of 4-kg, 7-kg, and 15-kg for two-piece cylinders, and 48-kg for three-piece cylinders.
+More than 50% of the domestic market for LPG cylinders is through bidding.
+The LPG cylinders used in Thailand, are the sizes of 4-kg, 7-kg, and 15-kg for two-piece cylinders, and 48-kg for three-piece cylinders.
 The demand for two-piece 15-kg cylinders is the largest as it is the size normally used in the households.
-This year, the growth of domestic market for LPG cylinders was in line with last year.
+This year, the growth of domestic market for LPG cylinders was at 3-5%